 My general point:

 I don’t know.
 I’m just super mad and it’s late at night.
 Maybe I just needed a good rant to get the rage out of my system (which is working BTW).
 Maybe I’m a little upset at how easily people listen to whoever tells them to buy stuff.
-Maybe it’s an excellent lesson for me, in that I should keep on trying to be a better blogger myself and that I should promote good green bloggers on Twitter and Facebook more often to compensate for some of this lameness.
+Maybe it’s an excellent lesson for me, in that I should keep on trying to be a better writer myself and that I should promote good green bloggers and writers on Twitter and Facebook more often to compensate for some of this lameness.

 In fact, I’ll do that now.
 Here are some eco-bloggers you should be reading.
 Bloggers who no, aren’t likely perfect either, and sure, I sometimes disagree with them, but they also aren’t greenwashing away at their blog or trying to get people to buy chemicals.